 A normal day in front of the editor involves building the UI with controls similar to Canva, working with data on a screen that looks like Excel, and setting up the logic in a step-by-step way using workflows.
 The learning curve is steeper than usual, but in a fun way: it's easy to grasp the fundamentals, giving you enough confidence to start building.
 A few hours in, you'll hit a big roadblock that'll send you over to the forums or YouTube.
 After experimenting and researching, you'll be able to solve the problem and feel a burst of skill, renewing your confidence and speeding up the building process.

 How do I know this?
-Full disclosure: I've been using Bubble for the past two years, I've written about it in the past, and they're part of my client list.
+Full disclosure: I've been using Bubble for the past few years, I've written about it in the past, and they're part of my client list.
 I've built six apps with Bubble, and every time I begin a new one, I do a little better.
 I wrote a piece for the Zapier blog on how to build a simple to-do list app using Bubble, so you can definitely start there if you'd like.

 One of Bubble's greatest advantages is that the community is active, there's a lot of help to get started, and there are plenty of content creators offering thorough step-by-step videos, introductory courses, and written guides.
 And if you want to learn faster, you can also hire coaching or enroll in one of the development bootcamps.